CK Tan

 "Even if we were all .NET experts, it would still take us three times as long to launch compared to using Iron Speed Designer," he says.

-"I have always believed in code generation, but there were very few products over the years that I thought generated the entire application well enough to be useful.
-We need a tool that very quickly can generate the interface and application layer based on complex database schemas.
-We wanted lots of flexibility and the ability to customize every part of the generated application when required," he says.
-"I'm generating high quality code that we are proud of, and allowing my team to focus on custom coding, not infrastructure."
+"I have always believed in code generation, but there were very few products over the years that I thought built the entire application well enough to be useful.
+We need a tool that very quickly can create the interface and application layer based on complex database schemas.
+We wanted lots of flexibility and the ability to customize every part of the application when required," he says.
+"I'm delivering high-quality code that we are proud of, and allowing my team to focus on custom coding, not infrastructure."

 "We are using Iron Speed Designer for all new Web-based development projects.
 Our strategy is to migrate to our Intranet some key functions used by large numbers of users now performed in legacy systems over the WAN.
 Iron Speed Designer is instrumental in our achieving this."